E3SM-Project/polaris/docs/developers_guide/framework/model.md

 {ref}`dev-step-init` or {ref}`dev-step-setup` method.
 Calling this function simply adds the file to a list within the `step` dictionary that will be parsed if an when the step gets set up.
-(This way, it is safe to add streams files to a step at init even if that test case will never get set up or run.)
+(This way, it is safe to add streams files to a step at init even if that task will never get set up or run.)

 The format of the streams file is essentially the same as the default and generated streams file, e.g.: